LocalCoinIS/dev.bitshares.works/core/knowledge_base/research/after_installed.md

 - Hierarchical Corporate Accounts

-In order to use BitShares, you will need to register an account.
+In order to use LocalCoin, you will need to register an account.
 All you need to provide is

     an account name
     a password

 Note that, in contrast to any other platform you have ever used: Creating an account at one of our partners will make your account available at all the other partners as well.
-Hence, your account name can be seen similar to a mail address in such that it is unique and every participant in the BitShares network can interact with you independent of the actual partner providing the wallet.
+Hence, your account name can be seen similar to a mail address in such that it is unique and every participant in the LocalCoin network can interact with you independent of the actual partner providing the wallet.

-BitShares 2.0 accounts have to be registered on the blockchain.
+LocalCoin accounts have to be registered on the blockchain.
 Upon registration they are assigned an incrementing identifier (account id).

 This comes with many advantages: Besides improved scalability, we have separated the identity from the transaction authorizing signature.
 In practice, owning an account name is independent from being able to spend its funds.
 Furthermore, both rights (we call them permissions) can split among an arbitrary complex relation of people (we call them authorities) using weights and a required thresholds.

-Thanks to separating authorities from identities, BitShares 2.0 can be much faster in processing delay while having much smaller transaction sizes.
+Thanks to separating authorities from identities, LocalCoin can be much faster in processing delay while having much smaller transaction sizes.
 Hence, all participants are forced to have a named account on the blockchain.
 Furthermore, most transactions are tied to an account name and can thus be linked to individuals (this includes transfers, trades, shorts, etc. but not stealthed transactions).